-These days, most businesses have gotten the hint that they need to have a presence on Facebook.
-Searching for a business on Facebook and seeing they don't have a Facebook Page garners the same reaction from users as searching for a business on Google and seeing they don't have a website: You just don't look legit.
+These days, most businesses know they need to have a presence on Facebook.
+Searching for a business on Facebook and seeing they don't have a page garners the same reaction from users as searching for a business on Google and seeing they don't have a website: They just don't look legitimate.

-Many of the most common mistakes businesses make on Facebook are entirely preventable.
-To help you avoid these pitfalls and operate your Facebook Page smoothly, we've listed out some of the most common mistakes businesses make with their Facebook marketing.
+Many mistakes businesses make on Facebook are entirely preventable.
+To help you avoid these pitfalls and operate your Facebook page smoothly, we've listed some of the most common mistakes businesses make with their Facebook marketing.
 Here's what not to do.

 13 Facebook Mistakes to Avoid

-2) Don't neglect to monitor the posts or comments on your page.
+3. Don't neglect the posts or comments on your page.

 JetBlue's manager of customer commitment Laurie Meacham once told me, "We're all about the people, and being on social media is just a natural extension of that.
 It's no different than any other part of the airline."

 No matter your industry, that couldn't be more true.
-The point of Facebook is to interact with your customers and target audience who are already hanging out there.
-(And considering Facebook has just under two billion active users, it's likely that they're hanging out there.)
+The point of business accounts on Facebook is to interact with your customers and prospects who are already engaging there.
+(And considering as of Q4 2020, Facebook had just under two billion active users, it's likely that they are engaging out there.)

 Ignoring comments and interactions is like saying to your customers, "I don't care what you have to say."
 To avoid this, start by making sure that the desired publishing options for your Timeline are turned on.
 While some businesses allow users to post and leave comments on their page without review, others prefer to manually approve them, and some don't allow publishing permissions at all.